decentraland/kernel/README.md

 When all the dependencies are in place, you can start building the project.

-First off, we need the npm packages for **website** and **kernel**.
+First off, we need the npm package dependencies.
 In most of the cases this should be done only once:

-    cd website
     npm install
-    cd kernel
-    npm install

 By now, you can run and watch a server with the kernel build by typing:

     make watch

 The make process will take a while.
-When its finished, you can start debugging the browser's explorer by going to http://localhost:3000/
+When its finished, you can start debugging the browser's explorer by going to http://localhost:8080/

 ### Update local renderer build version